Skip to main content

 Key Takeaways

-• Side effects depend on location and dose
+• Side effects depend on location, dose, and fractionation

 Common Uses